unik-name/help-unikname/docs/2-my-unikname/README.md

 ---
 home: false
-Title: "@unikname: Your Universal Identifier"
+Title: "@unikname ID: Your Universal Identifier"
 ---

-# Introduction to @Unikname Universal ID
+# Introduction to @Unikname : your Universal ID

 **@unikname is a Universal IDentifier.** It's Human-Readable and Self-Sovereign**, that means it's easy to memorize it, it's always available, it's usable everywhere, and maybe the most important, it's under the sole control of its owner.